 - Know what you can afford.
 If you need help, consult with an accountant and lending adviser familiar with the medical profession. - Figure out the best way to structure the loans, for personal security and tax purposes. - Decide how you'll purchase the property.
-Will you buy it under your name or through an entity? - Review the contract of sale and vendor sale.
+Will you buy it under your name or through an entity?
+In a group structure, generally this will be a totally separate entity from the service entity. - Review the contract of sale and vendor sale.
 Check for any limitations in terms of your plans for the property.
 You may find a lawyer useful for this. - If you're working with any consultants ensure they collaborate.
 This will help you determine the right purchasing structure.